-This report provides four-year rates on bachelor’s degrees earned for first-time and non-first-time students, full-time and part-time students, and those who were and were not Pell Grant recipients.
-(February 2020)
+This report provides rates on bachelor’s degrees earned for first-time and non-first-time students, full-time and part-time students who entered in the 2012-13 academic year, and those who were and were not Pell Grant recipients.
+(February 2022)

 This policy fact sheet discusses the value of the bachelor’s degree in order for Minnesota's economy to thrive.